rlatjdtjdduf12-ctrl/rlatjdtjdduf12-ctrl/README.md

 ## Hi there 👋
 Hello, I'm Kim Sung Yeol, a beginner in development.
-To introduce myself, I will be a master of development in six months
+To introduce myself, I will be a master of development in six months thx!!